 The next wearable territory to conquer is smart glass, which is so far virtually owned by Google's Glass - a thoroughly 'beta' device only available to a select few.
 However, if the various rumours and patents are to be believed, they'll not be the only viable option for long.

-3. Make calls and use voice commands to dictate messages to your contacts
+- The ability to make calls and use voice commands to dictate messages to your contacts

 Google says it will offer compatibility with conventional spectacles and sunglasses, and will an optional earbud for audio as well as the bone-conducting tech.
 There will no doubt be more minor hardware improvements to boot.

-As with the original, for now you'll have to be accepted on to Google's Project Glass Explorer program and be prepared to stump up the US$1,500.
+As with the original, for now you'll have to be accepted on to Google's Project Glass Explorer program and be prepared to stump up U$1500.
 If you happen to know someone with Glass right now, you might want to start sweetening them up as they'll have the chance to dish out three invites each to prospective explorers.
 Hopefully 2014 will see the project become available on a wider scale, and across the pond here in Europe.

 Where would any gadget category be without a device from Samsung?
 In recent years, the Korean company has been notorious for taking the best of what other companies offer, then adding buckets of extra features.

 It comes as no surprise, then, to see Samsung the subject of rumours concerning face-mounted tech.
 Mobile Review founder Eldar Murtazin recently tweeted that Samsung was prepping its own Glass competitor, set to fall under the same brand as its Galaxy Gear Smartwatch.
 This was then followed up by some patent digging from the Wall Street Journal, unearthing a prototype with a 'sportier' focus – it would allow the user to keep in the virtual loop whilst out on the morning run.